7 slammin’ web copy tips to spellbind and convert more clients

 The secret to effective copy isn’t creative genius

-You don’t need to be the Leo DaVinci, Jimi Hendrix or Billy Shakespeare of content to write web copy that catches eyes, seduces minds and finds wads of cash left on the bedside table in the morning.
+You don’t need to be the Leo DaVinci, Jimi Hendrix or Billy Shakespeare of content to write copy that catches eyes, seduces minds and finds wads of cash left on the bedside table in the morning.

 Armed with the right knowledge, and enough practice, almost anyone can become a highly proficient copywriter.
 Even a great one.

-This is what copywriting is all about
+Here’s what copywriting is all about

 • keep them curious and interested enough to read on